pifaace/please-route-me/README.md

 ## Adding a simple route

-To add a route, `GET` for the exemple, declare it like this :
+To add a route, `GET` for the example, declare it like this :
 ```php
 <?php
     $router->get('/home', 'home', function () {